 The Common was originally called 'Cockhanger Green', then 'Newington

 Common', but Stoke Newington Common has been the name since at least 1870.
-Historically, the Common was commonly owned
+Historically, as the name suggests, the Common was commonly owned

 land: local people used their rights to use the Common to graze their livestock.
 It